 Money orders are similar to cashier’s checks.
 They’re documents you can use to make payments, and they’re guaranteed by somebody.
 They even look alike.
 However, there are a few differences.

-You can buy money orders by walking into any establishment that sells them -- a grocery store, post office, or retailer, for example.
-However, cashier’s checks are only available at banks, and you have to have an account at the bank.
-If you don’t have a bank account (or there’s no branch nearby) a cashier's check may not be an option.
+Where to find them: you can buy money orders by walking into any place that sells them -- a grocery store, post office, or retailer, for example.
+You can even get them at some banks.
+However, cashier’s checks are only available at banks, and you generally have to have an account at the bank to get one.
+If you don’t have a bank account, or if there’s no branch nearby, you'll have a hard time getting a cashier's check quickly (you can sometimes order cashier's checks online, by mail, or fax -- but banks might restrict who the check is payable to and where it gets sent).
+It's not impossible to get a cashier's check without a bank account, but it's a challenge.

-Credibility is another difference between money orders and cashier’s checks.
-Cashier’s checks are drawn against a bank, while money orders are issued by smaller organizations.
+Trust: credibility is another difference between money orders and cashier’s checks.
+Cashier’s checks are drawn against a bank, while money orders are issued by other types of organizations.
 Sometimes a money order is perceived to be less secure than a cashier’s check and will not be accepted as a substitute.
 However, cashier's checks (like money orders) can be fakes and are sometimes used in scams.